peter28data/SQL-/README.md

 ## Business Problem

-City Service Request data is often collected from multiple sources and contains inconsistent formatting, duplicate values, and non-standard category labels.
+Open-source data from real Washington D.C.
+311 Service-Request calls is often collected from multiple sources and contains inconsistent formatting, duplicate values, and non-standard category labels.

 These issues make it difficult for management to accurately compare service request categories across sectors.